Pull up a chair and grab a cuppa joe for a casual conversation with Chris.

 Q: What are you reading these days?

 A: Flourish by Martin P. Seligman and the How of Happiness by Sonia Lyubormirsky are on both my nightstand and my iPod.
 There are so many new, well-researched books being written about happiness and positive psychology, it’s an exciting time to be practicing in this field.
-I base much of my work on Happiness at Work, by Jessica Pryce-Jones.
+I base much of my work on Happiness at Work, by Jessica Pryce-Jones and the research in the field of Emotional Intelligence.

 Q: After 25 years of success in the marketing field, you made a change to positive organizational development.
 What brought about this change, and how are the two related?